 There’s something haunting about the openness of an empty car deck on a ferry.
 Washington state ferries are built to accommodate peak traffic, so in the off-season, it’s not uncommon for entire floors of a ferry to be empty.
 Passengers are allowed to walk through these public spaces, and they can be an opportunity for some great photography of scenery or even portraits of yourself while traveling.

-💡 Hint: Ferries arriving to Seattle’s downtown terminal after dark are often below capacity and have empty car decks.
+💡 Hint: Ferries arriving to Seattle after dark are usually well below capacity.
+This may mean there are completely empty car decks.
+I think walking through these empty car decks has a liminal, otherworldly feel.
 Seeing the lights of the Seattle skyline from an isolated car deck on a late-night ferry is a magical experience and definitely worth including as an activity on a Seattle honeymoon.

 6. Look for Bioluminescence